 When a Winner wins a raffle prize, United States law and IRS regulations treat the raffle prize as income to the Winner, so those laws and regulations require that the Winner pay taxes on the Fair Market Value of that Prize.
 When the Prize is small, $5000 or less, those taxes are solely the responsibility of the Winner.
 In the event that the value of the Prize is $5,001 or more, the organization sponsoring the raffle must withhold the required amount of taxes on the Prize.
 The sponsoring organization then remits these taxes to the IRS.

 In many (most?) cases, raffles require the Winner to come up with the necessary cash in advance, either by sending the appropriate amount to the sponsoring organization or by allowing the sponsoring organization to deduct money from the Prize (if, say, the Prize has a cash component).
-In the case of Climate XChange’s Grand Prize, a Tesla Model S, Model X, Modely Y, or Model 3 valued at over $120,000, the Winner would be required to send 25% of that value to Climate XChange to be forwarded to the IRS — over $31,000!
+In the case of Climate XChange’s Grand Prize, a Tesla Model X, Model S, Model Y, Model 3, or Rivian R1S SUV valued at up to $165,000 (plus MA state sales tax and registration fee), the Winner would be required to send 25% of that value to Climate XChange to be forwarded to the IRS — over $44,000!
 And you’d have to send us that money before you received your Prize.

 Because we at Climate XChange believe that most people don’t have this kind of money lying around to send to the IRS and the Massachusetts Department of Revenue (DOR) whenever they feel like it, we decided that the Grand Prize should include, as part of the Prize itself, the required U.S. and Massachusetts withholding tax payments for the Prize.
 The IRS and DOR understand and allow for this possibility.
 However, because the tax payment we make on your behalf is also something of value to you, it turns out that we have to pay taxes on the taxes that we are paying for you!
 We have to pay the IRS 33.33% of the Prize’s Fair Market Value, rather than the 25% you would have to pay directly, for the privilege of paying your U.S. prize tax for you, because when we pay those taxes on your behalf, that counts as income to you.
 Then, Massachusetts wants another 5%.
 But wait…it gets worse…the money we send to Massachusetts counts as income for you from the IRS perspective.
 So we have to pay tax to the IRS on the taxes we paid on your behalf to Massachusetts.
 Then, from the Massachusetts perspective, we’ve just given you more income by sending a larger tax payment to the IRS, so now we have to pay tax on that to Massachusetts!
 This craziness goes on for a while until the taxable amounts become small enough that we reach a dollar or less.
 (Incidentally, while the regulations allow us to subtract the price of the raffle ticket from the amount we send the IRS and the DOR, we no longer bother, as the amount we would save is tiny compared to the amounts we have to pay.)